raha-the-creator/raha-the-creator/README.md

 ## Hi, I'm Raha!👋
-MERN stack developer adept in all stages of advanced web development.
+Frontend developer adept in all stages of advanced web development.
 Knowledgeable in user interface, testing, and debugging processes.
 Proficient in HTML, CSS3/SCSS/SASS, JavaScript | ES6 | TS, as well as other web tools, libraries, and frameworks.
 Able to effectively self-manage during independent projects, as well as collaborate in a team setting.